Officials at a major hospital network say they are changing policy after a man died in the care of a professional guardian they were paying.

 In October, the I-Team uncovered AdventHealth was not the only hospital seeking guardianship on patients.

 More than a dozen Tampa Bay-area hospitals have sent more than 100 patients into guardianship since 2017.

-AdventHealth says it will also push for guardianship reform at the state house... including more funding for the program and a statewide review of DCF’s role in these cases.
+AdventHealth said it would also push for guardianship reform at the state house, including more funding for the program and a statewide review of DCF’s role in these cases.

 If you have a story you’d like the I-Team to investigate, email